-The VBI for the defined benefits divisions at 30 June 2018 calculated as a monthly outcome averaged over a calendar quarter was 111% (2017: 110%).
+The VBI for the defined benefits divisions at 30 June 2019 calculated as a monthly outcome averaged over a calendar quarter was 112% (2018: 111%).

-(s) Significant accounting judgements, estimates and assumptions i.
-Fair value of investments
+(s) Significant accounting judgements, estimates and assumptions

 The preparation of the Scheme's financial statements requires management to make judgments, estimates and assumptions that affect the amounts recognised in the financial statements.
 However, uncertainty about these assumptions and estimates could result in outcomes that could require a material adjustment to the carrying amount of the asset or liability affected in the future.